Christopher Gist: Frontiersman career

 By 1750 Gist had settled in northern North Carolina, near the Yadkin River.
 One of his neighbors was the noted frontiersman Daniel Boone.
-During that same year, the Ohio Company hired Gist, for £150, to explore the country of the Ohio River as far as the present-day Louisville, Kentucky area, and endear himself to the Native Americans along the way.
+During that same year, the Ohio Company hired Gist, for £150, to explore the country of the Ohio River as far as the Falls of the Ohio, and endear himself to the Native Americans along the way.
 He was in Muskingum on Christmas Day of 1750 where he celebrated with some local indigenous people a religious ceremony with readings from the Church of England.
 This is believed to be the first Protestant religious service in the present state of Ohio.
 That winter Gist mapped the Ohio countryside between the Lenape (Delaware) village of Shannopin's Town, site of present-day Pittsburgh, to the Great Miami River in present-day western Ohio.
 Gist was received well at Pickawillany when he arrived during February 1751, and strengthened the alliance between the Native American chief Memeskia and British interests against the expanding French colonies.
 From there he crossed into Kentucky accompanied by a black servant and returned to his home along the Yadkin.

 When Gist returned to North Carolina, he found that his family had fled to Roanoke, Virginia, because of Indian attacks.
 He rejoined them.
 During the summer of 1751 he again went west to explore the Pennsylvania and western Virginia (present day West Virginia), country south of the Ohio River.